-Submersible wirings and electronic parts used are rated IP55 - this means that any water projected against enclosure from any direction shall have no harmful effects to the wirings of the permanent C-VFM.
+Submersible wiring and electronic parts are rated IP55, which means water projected against the enclosure from any direction shall have no harmful effects to the wiring of the permanent CVFM.

-During flood season.
-The high current water flow will just run over the C-VFM. the Bureau of Meteorology regularly issues Flood Warnings and River Height Bulletins for most of the Queensland river basins.
+During flood season the high water flow will run just over the CVFM.
+The Bureau of Meteorology regularly issues flood warnings and river height bulletins for most of the Queensland river basin.

-The Fish habitat will not be degraded since the CVFM is built in a portion of the waterway only.
-As it will have a passageway for fish to swim in and out across the filtration unit.
-As the water quality improved as it passes the CVFM.
-The water will be cleaned and free from contaminants and silts that flows from the storm water drain to the waterway.
-The CVFM is equipped with motion sensors that when it detected a group of fish it will signal the automatic door to open so fish can pass through.
+The fish habitat will not be degraded since the CVFM is only built into a small portion of the waterway.
+It also has a passageway for fish to swim in and out across the filtration unit.
+The water quality improves as it passes through the CVFM and the contaminants and silts are removed.
+The CVFM is equipped with motion sensors that signal the automatic door to open so fish can pass through.

 The CVFM has a replaceable filter membrane that is used to filter liquids.
-The device is a hydrostatic filter membrane, where all parts in contact with media.
-It is created from a 7-year experimentation and development.
-This filtering system was designed to filter most of the contaminants and chemicals from wastewater or agricultural runoffs.
+It is the culmination of seven years of experimentation and development.
+This filtering system was designed to filter most of the contaminants and chemicals from wastewater or agricultural runoff.
 It is made up of 4 layers of very thin sheets designed to filter chemicals, fertilizers, pesticides, silts and oil.

 First, two rolls of membrane are joined by overlapping each other.
 The bottom layer is made up of reinforcing fabric containing woven paper micropores, ranging from 5 to 20 microns.
 It will then be overlapped with the third layer composed of flocculants.
-These promotes clumping of materials, which means that there is no formation of cakes since all the flocs are in suspension state.
+These promote clumping of materials, which means that there is no formation of cakes since all the flocs are in a suspended state.

-The second layer is composed of either activated carbons, carbon nanotubes or nano silver, depending on the purpose or application.
+The second layer is composed of either activated carbon, carbon nanotubes or nano silver, depending on the application.
 All germs, viruses and bacterial contamination are filtered and eliminated while passing through the filter membrane, regardless of wastewater sources.

-Water4Use is working with nanotechnology, which has emerged as one of the top innovative technologies with great potential for treating wastewater in a more effective and efficient manner than methods that have been previously used.
+Water4Use is working with nanotechnology, which has emerged as one of the top innovative technologies with great potential for treating wastewater more effectively and efficiently than previous methods.

-Water4Use has developed onsite water filtration technology targeting water reuse opportunities across commercial industry as it continue its project.
-One challenge for Water4Use is cleaning groundwater that was polluted by industrial or farm runoffs.
-Through continuous research and development on processing wastewater, Water4Use R&D have discovered that using nanotechnology in particular, iron nanoparticles, on treating groundwater can rapidly degrade pollutants (such as fertilisers, pesticides, etc.) to make a mix of harmless by-products.
+Water4Use has developed onsite water filtration technology targeting water reuse opportunities across the entire commercial industry spectrum.
+One challenge for Water4Use is cleaning groundwater that was polluted by industrial or farm runoff.
+Through continuous research and development on processing wastewater, we discovered that using nanotechnology, and in particular iron nanoparticles, causes pollutants such as fertilizers and pesticides to rapidly degrade into a mix of harmless by-products.

-The other way of treating groundwater with iron nanoparticles is when rain event is forecast.
-Before rain event, inject iron nanoparticles into the ground.
-As the rain falls it will naturally drained into the ground.
-The process also helps clean the soil from any pollutants that’s trap within it.
-Undergoing the same process by the use of Continuous Vacuum Filtration Machine, the groundwater will be treated from the filter membrane designed by Water4Use.
+The other way of treating groundwater with iron nanoparticles is when a rain event is forecast.
+Before it rains, iron nanoparticles are injected into the ground.
+As the rain falls it will naturally drain into the ground.
+The process also helps clean the soil from any pollutants that are trapped within it.
+Undergoing the same process used by the CVFM, the groundwater will be treated until all contaminants are removed.